 Using methodologies from the social sciences, natural sciences and humanities, our courses equip students with the critical tools to understand cultural, social and historical constructions of gender and sexuality.
 You will take core courses in feminist theories and research methodologies and choose from a wide range of electives.
 In addition to examining ideas about femininity and masculinity across diverse historical periods and cultural contexts, the curriculum highlights the lenses offered by gay, lesbian, queer and transgender perspectives.

 A field rooted in activism for social justice and gender equity, Women’s and Gender Studies generates powerful, real-world connections between the classroom and our communities.
 Locally and regionally, our students complete internships in human and social services, in media centers, and legal and legislative offices.
-Every semester since fall 2011, WGS students have presented their academic research or their work in internships and other applied-learning experiences at our semi-annual Student Symposium.
+Every semester since fall 2011, WGS students have presented their academic research or their work in internships and other experiential-learning experiences at our semi-annual Student Symposium.

 Our "Gender out of Bounds” series features informal faculty seminars, formal campus presentations and special guest lectures by visiting speakers, highlighting the unexpected, even surprising, ways in which we approach questions of gender and sexuality from diverse fields of study.